beckslopez/Modeling-NBA-MVP-Shares-Using-Bayesian-Beta-Regression/README.md

 to modeling, creating a Bayesian beta regression model to predict the MVP vote share a given NBA player will receive at the end of the season.

-To read more on the analysis of the results and our methodology, please refer to the FinalReport.pdf Our model and figures can be replicated using the R notebook, Code_Appendix.Rmd, with the data provided for 2022 in 2022_dat.txt.
+To read more on the analysis of the results and our methodology, please refer to the FinalReport.pdf.
+Our model and figures can be replicated using the R notebook, Code_Appendix.Rmd, with the data provided for 2022 in 2022_dat.txt.